Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Inferential methods and guarantees

 Under Assumption \ref{assume:inf} above, we have the following result regarding the asymptotic distribution of $\hat \theta$ in the presence of both high-dimensional and infinite-dimensional nuisance parameters.
-The result below does not require consistent model selection for either the outcome or the treatment model, and is based solely on good prediction properties. \begin{theorem} Under Assumption \ref{assume:inf}, $\hth$ that solves $\scorei(\theta; \hbeta,\hlam(\theta),\hgr) = 0$, converges in distribution to a normal random variable at $\sqrt{n}$-rate,
+The result below does not require exact model recovery for either the outcome or the treatment model, and is based solely on estimation consistency of the nuisance parameters, which is achieved using the existing machine learning methods. \begin{theorem} Under Assumption \ref{assume:inf}, $\hth$ that solves $n^{-1}\sum_{i=1}^{n}\scorei_i(\theta; \hbeta,\hlam,\hgr) = 0$ in \eqref{score:inference} converges in distribution to a normal random variable at $\sqrt{n}$-rate,